ivangfr/okta-springboot-react/README.md

 ## Using jobs-ui

-- Open a browser and access http://localhost:3000
+- Open a browser and access http://localhost:3000.

-- Click `Login` in the navigation bar
+- Click `Login` in the navigation bar.

 - The Okta login page will appear.
 Enter the username & password of the person added at the step [`Configuring Okta > Add people`](#add-people) and click `Sign In`.